FerranMarin/axie-scholar-utilities/docs/pages/install_poetry_mac.md

 6. Now it is time to download my code, there are multiple ways:

     - Use [git](https://git-scm.com/downloads).
 This is a method I would only recommend if you are already familiar with git.
 So you know, clone away this repo ;)
     - Go to releases and download the latest one.
-Currently [v0.1](https://github.com/FerranMarin/axie-scholar-utilities/releases/tag/v0.1).
+Check for the latest one [here](https://github.com/FerranMarin/axie-scholar-utilities/releases/).
 Then just Unzip it somewhere in your computer.

 7. Wherever you have my code in your computer you will need to navigate using your Terminal to axie-scholar-utilities/source.
 If you are not comfortable with a terminal, you can just navigate using Finder, and drag and drop the folder to the Terminal window.
 It will copy the path.
 So first type `cd ` and then drag and drop the folder.
 Command you run should look something like: